oracle-livelabs/converged/microservices-with-converged-db/springboot/springboot.md

-# Develop with Oracle Database 23ai and GraalVM using Spring Boot
+# Develop a Spring Boot GraalVM Native Image app that connects to Oracle Autonomous Database

 ## Introduction